Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 I don’t want to hustle you or sell you a bill of goods.
 I just want you to reap the same empowering benefits of self-improvement that I did – in a lot less time.

-So, if you want to take control of your confidence, unleash your best self and get ready to (f@¢&ing!) roar, pick up Ready to Roar today.
+So, if you want to take control of your confidence, unleash your best self and get ready to (f@¢&ing!) roar, pick up Man in Command today.

 I can’t wait for you to read it.